apanichella/JavaInstrumentation/README.md

 # Using Dev Containers To Run The Tool
 We have included a `devcontainer.json` file in this repository.
 This file can be used to run the tool in a Docker container.
-THis is useful if you do not want to install all the dependencies on your machine.
+This is useful if you do not want to install all the dependencies on your machine.
 To use this file, you need to have the following installed on your machine:
 - Docker
 - Visual Studio Code
 - Remote Extension Pack for Visual Studio Code